tinode/fcm/README.md

   response := client.SendHttp(message)
 ```

 The `client` is safe to use from multiple go routines at the same time.
+The client maintains a pool of HTTP connections.
+It recycles them as needed.
 Do not recreate client for every request because it's wasteful.
 `SendHttp` is a blocking call.

 ## Installation